 Few external forces are going to persuade you to learn.
 The desire has to come from within.
 Once you decide you want to make lifelong learning a habit, it is up to you to make it a priority in your life.

 In fact, you can train your brain to crave lifelong learning!
-Here’s how:
+Here’s how to become a lifelong learner:

 Featured photo credit: Paul Schafer via unsplash.com